Introducing The Mokha Foundation

 At Mokha Foundation, we believe that by replacing drug (qat) farms with coffee farms, we improve the social and economic lives of the Yemeni people, while revitalizing the coffee trade in its place of origin.
 Our work focuses on supporting farmers through the process of converting their farms, through education, support, and financial assistance.

-Ending the cycle of debt from loan sharks has a great impact on the lives and livelihoods of farmers and their families, enabling them to afford basic expenses and invest in improving their farms.
+By providing interest free loans to farmers, we are ending the cycle of debt from loan sharks.
+This has a great impact on the lives and livelihoods of farmers and their families, enabling them to afford basic expenses and invest in improving their farms.

 To ensure Yemen farmers produce the very best coffee possible, we have implemented training programs and set up village cooperatives.
 This includes giving farmers access to state-of-the-art equipment, such as moisture analyzers for harvest, training local roasters and baristas, and revitalizing the coffee and cafe culture in the place where it was invented.